JupiterChain/data-considerations/DataAttributes/DataAttributes.md

 }
 ```

-In the final section of this repo, we consider the [operational requirements.](../Operational/Operational.md)
+In the final section of this repo, we consider the [operational requirements](../Operational/Operational.md) for Jupiter Chain's data model.

 [Back to main page](../README.md)